davrec72/clang-meta/README.md

 Use these to define your own metaclasses, metanamespaces, meta-metafunctions, the sky's the limit -- recursion works endlessly.
 You can write an interface metaclass in your sleep.

-Stop doing repetitive coding tasks -- delegate to your compiler.
+Stop doing repetitive coding tasks.
+Delegate to your compiler.
 If you're not *using* metafunctions, you *are* one!

 ## Code examples